 - Education and Care Services National Regulations

 - Guide to the National Quality Standard

-- Vincent J. Kartelo McInnes Wilson Lawyers
+- Kartelo Law

-The approved provider conducts an assessment (Including a risk assessment) of each residence and venue of the service before education and care is provided to children and ruther assessments are conducted at least annually.
+The approved provider conducts an assessment (Including a risk assessment) of each residence and venue of the service before education and care is provided to children and further assessments are conducted at least annually.

-The suitability of each residence and venue is determined upon completion of the 'Assessment Audit of a Family Day Care Residence / Venue and Educators Professional Practice' checklist.
+The suitability of each residence and venue is determined upon completion of the Educator Environmnet risk assessment document.

-The educator must advise the approved provider of any proposed renovations, acquiring a pet, additional adult occupants or changes to the residence or venue from completion of the original 'Assessment Audit of a Family Day Care Residence / Venue and Educators Professional Practice' checklist in which the education and care service operates .
+The educator must advise the approved provider of any proposed renovations, acquiring a pet, additional adult occupants or changes to the residence or venue in which the education and care service operates .